 “Retrofitting local homes to be more energy efficient also helps reduce harmful energy-related pollution while growing local jobs and economic development opportunities,” says Rebecca Bauer, North Carolina Energy Savings Outreach Associate at Appalachian Voices.

 Many families in the region are unable to benefit from energy efficiency because they fall in the gap between being eligible for free, federally funded low-income weatherization assistance and being able to afford a loan to finance home upgrades.
 Some rural electric cooperatives have filled this gap by offering energy efficiency financing available to all their members.
 BRE has a loan program for some eligible homeowners, but does not currently have a program that fills this important gap.

 The High Country Nonprofit Sustainability Initiative was founded by students Lily Mize and Olivia Nelson from the Goodnight Family Department of Sustainable Development at Appalachian State University.
 While the initial goal for the project was to fund a grant to help local nonprofits become more sustainable, it grew to encompass fostering connections between the university and the local community.

-The deadline to enter is Friday, April 20 at midnight.
+The deadline has been extended to Tuesday, April 24 at midnight.